cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 - What is the range of values that could be assigned to `num`?
 ---

-Phrases like "integer in range from 0 to 1" or "between 0 and 1" are not precise enough in a program specification, because they do not clearly state whether the endpoints 0 and 1 are included.
+Phrases like "number in range from 0 to 1" or "number between 0 and 1" are not precise enough in a program specification, because they do not clearly state whether the endpoints 0 and 1 are included.

 We can also use the concise and precise ***interval notation*** to describe a range of values.
 For example, we can say, "`Math.random()` returns a random number in the interval `[0, 1)`"